WATTx/iot-go-utils/README.md

 }
 ```

-`CloudMQTT` usually has a format of `tls://FOOBAR.iot.eu-west-1.amazonaws.com:8883`
+`Endpoint` usually has a format of `tls://FOOBAR.iot.eu-west-1.amazonaws.com:8883`

 `onConnect` is used to notify when reconnect to the mqtt broker is happening.
 Since aws iot doesn't support persistent sessions you can use as a work around for refreshing your subscriptions.